pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

     from a good answer_
 * _Any Specific technical questions?_

-_We should probably have more here_
+_We should probably have more here as this is what you spend your time doing_

 ### Things to watch out for:
-* Collaborative questions can be tricky - dont just tell the candidate the answers
+* Try to be collaborative, but avoid giving the answers away

 ## 4. you are an excellent communicator